qaiswardag/discover-add-universities-using-fake-npm-json-server/README.md

 ## Setup

-Install JSON Server & use port 3004 or simply change port in config file.
+Install JSON Server & use port 3004 or simply change port in config file.&nbsp;
 (JSON Server:)[https://www.npmjs.com/package/json-server]

 To run this project, install it locally using npm: